These are questions I am often asked. Indeed, the different types of

 Swarming and the Different Types of Bees

 I often get asked about bumblebee swarms.
-However, whereas honey bees do swarm, bumblebees do not - and of course solitary bees are solitary, so they do not swarm!
+However, whereas honey bees do swarm, bumblebees do not (although you may see a small 'cloud' or gathering of males in some species, such as Bombus hypnorum - and perhaps this might be described as a 'bumblebee version' of swarming.
+Of course solitary bees are solitary, so they do not swarm, although again, you may see groups (or 'aggregatins' of solitary bees buzzing around a nest site, since they will often makes nests in communal groups.

 To find out more about this fascinating natural part of the honey bee life cycle, click this link about swarming bees.